mawfia/SortedPresidentsProject/README.md

 Technology
 -----------------
--All back-end logic and data storage was executed using Java.
+1. All back-end logic and data storage was executed using Java.

--Search and sort features were done using Java8 Lambda Expressions.
+2. Search and sort features were done using Java8 Lambda Expressions.

--Maven was used to manage the libries for XML dependencies.
+3. Maven was used to manage the libries for XML dependencies.

--Front-end operations were executed using HTML5 and CSS.
+4. Front-end operations were executed using HTML5 and CSS.

--Tomcat is used as the server for executing the JSP and JSPTL handling client requets.
+5. Tomcat is used as the server for executing the JSP and JSPTL handling client requets.

--The application is deployed on a AWS account for cloud services.
+6. The application is deployed on a AWS account for cloud services.

 Current maintainers:
  * Michael Williams (SD7)